 Overall, actors affected by the provisions of the NIS Directive, from governments, DSPs and OESs should expect increased investment costs due to the implementation of the respective measures.

-Non-compliant companies should be ready for penalties imposed by National Competent Authorities.
-However, the enforcement of fines depends on the Member States, but we can expect that the numbers involved are comparable with those imposed by the GDPR.
+Factually, non-compliant companies should stay ready for penalties imposed by National Competent Authorities.
+However, the enforcement of fines depends on the Member States.
+But, we can expect that the numbers involved are comparable with those imposed by the GDPR.
 For example, according to publicly available information, in the UK organizations risk fines of up to £17m.

 Regardless of the expected financial impact of the NIS Directive, there is still some positivity and hopefulness surrounding it.
-The stakeholders are now recognising the importance of the NIS Directive in a more digitised world.
+Hence, the stakeholders are now recognising the importance of the NIS Directive in a more digitised world.